blindsidenetworks/scalelite/README.md

 [BigBlueButton](https://docs.bigbluebutton.org/) is an open source web conferencing system for online learning.
+Scalelite is an open source load balancer for BigBlueButton.

 # BigBlueButton

-A single BigBlueButton server that meets the [minimum configuration](http://docs.bigbluebutton.org/2.2/install.html#minimum-server-requirements) supports around 150 concurrent users, which may be 3 meetings of 50 users, 5 meetings of 30 users, and so on.
+A single BigBlueButton server that meets the [minimum configuration](http://docs.bigbluebutton.org/2.2/install.html#minimum-server-requirements) supports around 150 concurrent users.

+For many schools and organizations, that capacity fits nicely with their needs.
+They may need to hold 3 simultaneous meetings of 50 users, or 5 simultaneous meetings of 30 users, and so on.
 Currently, the BigBlueButton project recommends that no single meeting exceed 100 users.

 <p align="center">
   <img src="/images/simple.png"/>
 </p><br>

-Still, for many cases, the capacity of a single BigBlueButton server is sufficient.
-However, what if a school wants to support 1,500 simultaneous users across 50 classes?
+However, what if a school wants to support 1,500 users across 50 simultaneous classes?
 A single BigBlueButton server cannot handle load.

 # Scalelite

-Scalelite is an open source load balancer for BigBlueButton.
-As a load balancer, Scalelite can manage a pool of BigBlueButton servers and, to the front-end application using BigBlueButton -- such as Moodle or Greenlight -- Scalelite can make that pool appear as a single, very scalable BigBlueButton server.
+Scalelite is an load balancer that can manage a pool of BigBlueButton servers and, to the front-end application using BigBlueButton -- such as [Moodle](https://moodle.org/plugins/mod_bigbluebuttonbn) or [Greenlight](https://github.com/bigbluebutton/greenlight) -- Scalelite can make the pool appear as a single (very scalable) BigBlueButton server.

-Scalelite constantly scans the servers in the pool and any new meetings are automatically started on the least loaded server in the pool.
-More specifically, when Scalelite receives an incoming [create](http://docs.bigbluebutton.org/dev/api.html#create) API request, it automatically sends that request to the least loaded server in the pool.
+Scalelite continually polls each server in the pool to ensure its online and ready to receive meeting requests.
+It uses this information to also determine the least loaded server in the pool.
+With this information, when Scalelite receives an incoming [create](http://docs.bigbluebutton.org/dev/api.html#create) API request, Scalelite automatically starts the new meeting on the least loaded server in the pool.
+In this regard, Scalelite can balance the meeting load over the pool.

-For example, where a single BigBlueButton server can support 150 users, a pool 10 BigBlueButton servers can now support 1,500 users.
+Want to support 1,500 users across 50 simultaneous meetings.
+Using Scalelite, you can create a pool of 10 BigBlueButton servers (which you can quickly setup using [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) to handle that capacity.
+If you want a larger (or smaller) capacity, you can add/remove servers from the pool.

-A pool of BigBlueButton servers can generate many recordings.
-Scalelite's can consolidate these recordings together, index them, and, and respond very efficiently to incoming [getRecordings](https://docs.bigbluebutton.org/dev/api.html#getrecordings) API calls.
+Running a pool of BigBlueButton servers will create more recordings than a single server.
+Scalelite can consolidate these recordings together, index them, and, and respond very efficiently to incoming [getRecordings](https://docs.bigbluebutton.org/dev/api.html#getrecordings) API calls (this piece is currently under development).

 Scalelite is a Ruby on Rails application.
 To run Scalelite and its other components, we recommend you also use the [scalelite-run](https://github.com/blindsidenetworks/scalelite-run) project.
-This project uses Docker and `docker-compose` to easily setup and run the components on a server.
+This project uses Docker and `docker-compose` to easily setup and run all the Scalelite components on a single server.

 <p align="center">
   <img src="/images/scalelite.png"/>